ubernostrum/django-registration/docs/upgrade.rst

 undergone name changes:

-* The default template name for the body of the activation email in the two-step HMAC workflow is now ``django_registration/activation_email_body.txt`` (previously, it was ``registration/activation_email.txt``)
+* The default template name for the body of the activation email in the two-step activation workflow is now ``django_registration/activation_email_body.txt`` (previously, it was ``registration/activation_email.txt``)